cognitonow/studio/src/application-guide.md

 -   **Key Components:**
     -   **Tabbed Interface (`Tabs`):** Separates "Upcoming" and "Past" bookings, each within its own `Card`.
     -   **Bookings Table (`Table`):** Lists bookings with details (provider, services, date, status).
     -   **Dynamic Action Buttons:** Buttons change based on booking status (e.g., "Make Payment," "Manage," "Leave a Review").
+The "Leave a Review" `Button` opens a `Dialog` with a star rating system and a `Textarea` for comments.
 -   **Role-Based Views:**
     -   **Guest:** Cannot access.
 Redirected to `/auth`.
     -   **Client:** This page is exclusively for clients.